ZeroPC: Security

 All communication between the ZeroPC front end user interface and the ZeroPC back end servers is encrypted using SSL (HTTPS) protocol.
-Furthermore, any content stored in the ZeroPC server-side repository is also encrypted using 256-bit Advanced Encryption Standard (AES-256) by the Amazon Web Services Simple Storage Service (S3).
+Furthermore, any content stored in the ZeroPC server-side repository is also encrypted using 256-bit Advanced Encryption Standard (AES-256) by Amazon S3 on AWS.

 ZeroPC users could connect their ZeroPC profile to other storage services such as Dropbox and Box.
 This connection allows the ZeroPC user to fully manage their content stored in these other storage services.
 To establish the connection ZeroPC rigorously adhered to the Oauth implementation provided by the target storage service.
 Upon completion of the Oauth process, ZeroPC stores the relevant access token in the user's profile.
 This token, along with all other sensitive password related data was encrypted using AES 256-bit key size.

 Implementations

 As noted above, the ZeroPC platform was hosted on Amazon Web Services infrastructure and is available to the general consumer.
 A user was allowed to sign up by selecting one of three account plans including a no-cost option.

 The ZeroPC could also be white-labeled for organizations wishing to provide this functionality to their own users.
 The white-label options include managed hosting on Amazon Web Services infrastructure and also installation within the organization's IT infrastructure.